 SMOFCon Europe – Code of Conduct

-This Code applies to all SMOFCon Europe Attendees, including Committee, Staff, Volunteers, Members and all others otherwise participating.
+This Code applies to all SMOFCon Europe Attendees (both in-person and virtual), including Committee, Staff, Volunteers, Members and all others otherwise participating.
 We will also expect those working for the Hotel to act, and to be treated, in line with the principles of this Code of Conduct.

 You will find references to our Listener Team throughout this Code of Conduct.
-This is a group of people whose mandate is to receive reports on potential violations of the Code of Conduct.
+This is a small group of people, including co-chair Vincent Docherty and head of CoC & Access Paul Anthony Shortt, whose mandate is to receive reports on potential violations of the Code of Conduct.
 They can escalate issues appropriately, discuss them in a totally confidential manner, and/or act as mediators, according to the wishes of the person raising the issue.
+They are contactable at firstname.lastname@example.org or in-person at-con.

 Expectations and Policy

-Everyone involved with SMOFCon Europe is expected to show respect towards all convention Attendees, as well as venue staff, the general public, and the various communities associated with the convention.
+Everyone involved with SMOFCon Europe is expected to show respect towards the convention Attendees, as well as venue staff, the general public, and the various communities associated with the convention.

 SMOFCon Europe is dedicated to providing a harassment-free convention experience for all Attendees, regardless of ethnicity, gender identity and expression, sexual identity or sexual orientation, neurodiversity, disability, physical ability or appearance, race, age, religion, or fiction/fandom preferences (this list is not exhaustive).